shaik1002/biggitlabbomb/doc/user/application_security/policies/merge_request_approval_policies.md

 - A merge request approval policy evaluates completed pipeline jobs, ignoring manual jobs.
 When the manual jobs are run, the policy re-evaluates the merge request's jobs.
-- For a merge request approval policy that evaluates the results of security scanners, all specified scanners must have output a security report.
-If not, approvals are enforced to minimize the risk of vulnerabilities being introduced.
+- All configured scanners must be present in the merge request's latest pipeline.
+If not, approvals are required even if some vulnerability criteria have not been met.
 - The pipeline must produce artifacts for all enabled scanners, for both the source and target branches.
 If not, there's no basis for comparison and so the policy can't be evaluated.
 You should use a scan execution policy to enforce this requirement.